coverclock/com-diag-hazer/README.md

 * collect - collects output of a device into a file.
 * datagramsink - exercises a datagram source.
 * datagramsource - exercises a datagram sink.
+* dgnss - a script used to test other DNSS scripts.
 * gn803g - exercises the TOPGNSS GN-803G receiver.
 * gr701w - exercises the NaviSys GR701W receiver.
 * lowresolution - same as bin/base.sh but with much much lower standards.